 And only I could hear a distant rumble of thunder.

-Disclaimer: Copyright@2019 Lekha Dey.
+Copyright notice: © 2019 Lekha Dey.
 Lekha Dey is the author of the above work and holds exclusive rights to the content.
-No part of this work may be reproduced in whole or in part or be transmitted in any form or by any means without written permission from the author or publisher, in this case www.Cuckoo-news.com.
-Plagiarism of the work is prohibited.
-The disclaimer is as per applicable Intellectual Property laws.
+No part of this work may be reproduced or transmitted in any form or by any means without written permission from the author or publisher, in this case www.Cuckoo-news.com.